rafaelrosas19/Notes/README.md

 ## Usage

 Click on the Get Started button and start taking some notes!
+Click the save icon to save your note and click the garbage can icon to delete a note that you don't need anymore.

 ## Credits